DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 3. Implement the fix locally, raise a PR and get it approved in the normal way.
 Test it locally or using the Heroku review app that is automatically created.
-4. After the PR is approved DO NOT MERGE IT to `master` straight away.
+4. After the PR is approved DO NOT MERGE IT to `main` straight away.
-   First deploy the `hotfix` branch using the [normal deployment procedure](deployment.md) (except picking `HEAD` of the `hotfix` branch rather than a specific SHA on `master` as we normally do).
+   First deploy the `hotfix` branch using the [normal deployment procedure](deployment.md) (except picking `HEAD` of the `hotfix` branch rather than a specific SHA on `main` as we normally do).
-5. Merge the `hotfix` branch back to `master`.
+5. Merge the `hotfix` branch back to `main`.
 At this point the `hotfix` branch should be automatically deleted.

 Here is an example of the process where the last 'normal' deployment was at `D` and the hotfix was deployed at `H`.
-After the `hotfix` branch is merged back into `master` it's back to business as usual.
+After the `hotfix` branch is merged back into `main` it's back to business as usual.

 ```
 hotfix             ------------------------------x-x-x-H
                   /                                     \
-master        ---D--------x-----x--------------x----------->
+main          ---D--------x-----x--------------x----------->
                   \      /     / \            /
 feature1           -x-x-x     /   \          /
                    \         /     \        /